 - Do ensure that the selections are doctrinally sound.
 Because a song is familiar or fun to sing, does not mean it is appropriate for congregational worship.
-Simply to put a verse of Scripture to music does not make it doctrinally sound if it is out of context.
+Simply putting a verse of Scripture to music does not make it doctrinally sound if it is out of context.

 - Do follow a plan for the entire service.
-Each element should support to following element.
+Each element should support the following elements.
 The songs should support the message as should the Scripture reading.